izzymsft/SecurityCertificates/SSL_Certificates/README.md

 - Setting Up OpenSSL for Creating Certificates as a Certificate Authority
 - Issuing SSL Certificates

+Once your environment is setup to generate the certs, please copy the generator.sh and the reset-database.sh scripts to your ca_authority directory and use them to generate the certs and reset the database as needed.
+This simplifies the process

 ## Setting Up OpenSSL for Creating Certificates as a Certificate Authority